mzimbres/rtcpp/README.md

 performance and render them usable even **hard-real-time** contexts.

-The core of the idea is to make ordered associative containers (std::forward_list, std::list, std::set, std::multiset, std::map
+The core of the idea is to make node based containers (std::forward_list, std::list, std::set, std::multiset, std::map
 and std::multimap) support allocators that can serve only one size of memory blocks.
 Allocating and deallocating blocks with the same size is as simple as pushing and popping from a stack, which has constant time complexity (O(1)) complexity.

 The allocate and deallocate member functions look like this in these allocators.